Kermanshah: Qajar era monuments

-During the Qajar dynasty (1794 to 1925), Kermanshah Bazaar, mosques and tekyehs such as Tekyeh Biglarbeygi and Tekyeh Moaven al-molk, and houses such as Khajeh Barookh's House were built.
-Tekyeh Biglarbeygi is known for mirror decoration.
-Tekyeh Biglarbeygi was made during Qajar dynasty by efforts of Abdullah khan Biglarbeygi.
-Tekyeh Moaven al-molk has pictures on the walls that relate to shahnameh, despite some of its more religious ones.
+During the Qajar era (1789–1925), Kermanshah Bazaar, mosques and tekyehs such as Takyeh Beyglarbeygi and Takyeh Moaven-ol-Molk, and houses such as Khajeh Barookh's House were built.
+Takyeh Beyglarbeygi was built during the Qajar era by the efforts of Abdollah khan Beyglarbeygi and is known for its ayeneh-kari.
+Tekyeh Moaven-ol-Molk has pictures on the walls that relate to shahnameh, despite some of its more religious ones.

 Khajeh Barookh's House is located in the old district of Faizabad, a Jewish neighborhood of the city.
-It was built by a Jewish merchant of the Qajar period, named Barookh/Baruch.
-The house, an historical depiction of Iranian architecture, was renamed "Randeh-Kesh House", after the last owner, is a "daroongara" (inward oriented) house and is connected through a vestibule to the exterior yard and through a corridor to the interior yard.
-Surrounding the interior yard are rooms, brick pillars making the iwans(porches) of the house, and step-like column capitals decorated with brick-stalactite work.
+It was built by a Jewish merchant of the Qajar era, named Barookh/Baruch.
+The house, a historical depiction of Iranian architecture, was renamed "Randeh-Kesh House", after the last owner, is a "daroongara" (inward oriented) house and is connected through a vestibule to the exterior yard and through a corridor to the interior yard.
+Surrounding the interior yard are rooms, brick pillars making the iwans (porches) of the house, and step-like column capitals decorated with brick-stalactite work.
 This house is among the rare Qajar houses with a private bathroom.